 What is the Ameren “default” rate?

 This is an electricity rate that is established each year (June to May) by the ICC and the Illinois Power Agency.
 If an electricity user in the Ameren service area does not select an alternative retail electricity supplier or does not belong to an MEA, Ameren will provide electricity to that user at the fixed default rate.
-The Ameren default rate is $0.06169 (June to September) and $0.05456 (October to May).
+The Ameren default rate as of May 2013 is $0.0468 (June to September) and $0.0496 (October to May).

 Is it possible the City’s aggregation rate will be higher than the Ameren default rate?